DiaaAli707/CookWarehouse/README.md

 # CookWarehouse
 Serverless Cooking Web-Application that reverses the process of looking up recipes, it provides users recipes that only include the ingredients they select rather than finding a recipe and afterwards determine if the ingredients are available.
 Other ways of obtaining recipes have also been implemented.
+The Backend is developed using AWS components and almost everything on the webiste isn't hardcoded but rather retreived using the API I developed.

 ![HomePage3](https://user-images.githubusercontent.com/42480955/57983179-c62f7400-7a03-11e9-9465-b985879b3ada.PNG)
+Home Page

 ![ingredients page](https://user-images.githubusercontent.com/42480955/57983180-c62f7400-7a03-11e9-98d4-ddae462fcdaa.PNG)